 Established in 2004, ST PAUL St Gallery is a suite of purpose‐built galleries and project spaces located within the School of Art and Design and Te Ara Poutama at Auckland University of Technology.
 The gallery is dedicated to the development of contemporary art and design through an international programme of exhibitions, events, symposia and publications.
 ST PAUL St Gallery embraces one of the primary instructions for universities in the New Zealand Education Act (1989), that they "accept a role as critic and conscience of society."
 Through our programmes we also interrogate the proposition that the arts have a particular capacity to speak critically about society.

-ST PAUL St is currently staffed by Abby Cunnane, Gallery Director and Curator; Balamohan Shingade, Assistant Director; Louisa Afoa, Curatorial Assistant and Eddie Clemens, Gallery Technician.
+ST PAUL St is staffed by Charlotte Huddleston, Gallery Director and Curator (currently on leave); Abby Cunnane, Acting Director, Balamohan Shingade, Assistant Director; Louisa Afoa, Curatorial Assistant and Eddie Clemens, Gallery Technician.

 The Strategic Advisory Group which supports the vision and kaupapa of ST PAUL St Gallery comprises Fiona Amundsen (Chair), Eu Jin Chua, Eddie Clemens, Abby Cunnane, Miriam Harris, Charlotte Huddleston, Dieneke Jansen, Desna Jury, Lana Lopesi, Thomas Mical, Natalie Robertson and Zara Stanhope.